c2mon/c2mon/docs/docs/user-guide/client-api/data-subscription.md

 ---
 layout:   post
 title:    Data subscription
-Summary:  Learn how to subscribe to your data with the C2MON Client API.
+summary:  Learn how to subscribe to your data with the C2MON Client API.
 ---

 > **Please note!** <br>